Westbury Square: Tenants

 The shops occupying spaces at Westbury square during the center's height in the 1960s and 1970s included The Candle Shop; Cargo Houston Importers, a store described by Alisa Rogillio-Strength of the Houston Business Journal as "a predecessor to Pier 1"; The Chemist Shop, a perfume store; Cromwell's, self-described as an "Olde English Gentleman's clothing store"; The Gallery, a store selling gifts and fine china; The Gay Dot, a store selling cards and stationery; Gifts 'n Gab; Flowers Inc., a florist; Holland House, a shop selling imports originating from the Netherlands; the Jewel Chest; Rumpleheimer's, an ice cream parlor; Turrentine's Needlecraft; several dress shops, Village Inn Pizza Parlor, Joan Flake, a children's clothing and gifts boutique, and other shops.
 Rogillo-Strength said that the store names are, as of 2002, "familiar to many long-time Houston residents".
-An individual named Addison McElroy owned The Candle Shop, Cargo and The Chemist Shop.
+Individuals named Preston John Frazier Jr. and Claude Addison McElroy owned The Candle Shop, Cargo and The Chemist Shop.
 When McElroy found that the center was declining, he decided to sell his shops.
 Tuesday Morning opened in place of the Cargo Houston store and Wicks 'N' Sticks opened in place of The Candle Shop.
 Rogillio-Strength said "[b]oth managed to do decent business for a few more years."

 There were also Electric Paisley Arts and Crafts, a head shop; Sound Shoppe, a record store; Mario's, an Italian restaurant; Smuggler's Chest, a jewelry store, specializing in costume jewelry; several dress shops, and other retail establishments.
-There was also a nursery and day care called The Little Red School House.
+There was also a preschool and elementary private school called The Little Red School House.

 In 1995 tenants included several shops, a school, and a Houston Police Department storefront station; during that year Ralph Bivins said that "[o]nly a handful of stores remain open" In 2002, no name brand tenants occupied any spaces at Westbury Square.

 In 2002 several antique shops moved into Westbury Square.
 As of October 2002, four antique shops were located in Westbury Square, and several businesses described by Rogillio-Strength as "shoestring businesses," including the psychic shop "Psychic Readings," were present in some townhouses across from Westbury Square.
 In the northern hemisphere fall of that year, some businesses scheduled to open in Westbury square included a 24-hour daycare for children of the ages zero through four; Caravanserai, a non-profit arts education gallery; and "Ribs & Thangs," a barbecue restaurant that offered takeout service.
 In December of that year, businesses scheduled to open included an additional antique shop, a florist, and a shop selling jewelry and imports from Mexico.
 In 2010 Dorit Golan, an employee of the Keller Williams subsidiary KW Commercial, said that very few tenants were left in Westbury Square.